yilinyang7/yilinyang7.github.io/_pages/about.md

-Currently a Ph.D candidate in Computer Science, Oregon State University, previously got my B.S. from ECNU in 2017.
+Currently a Ph.D candidate on Computer Science, in Oregon State University, previously got my B.S. from ECNU (Shanghai) in 2017.

 My thesis is on Natural Language Processing and Neural Machine Translation.

 # Experiences